 If most of your editors will perform the same types of edits but you need several people to have full editing control (add, update, and delete), the organization administrator can create a special type of group whose members have full editing control of all hosted feature layers.
 Although this group option still exists, it is part of a workflow that has effectively been replaced by creating a view.
 Use of a view is preferable, as it provides more control over who can edit a specific layer, whereas members of groups with full editing capabilities have full editing privileges on all hosted feature layers to which they have access.

 What if you want some people to edit but not others?

 Similar to when different editors need different levels of editing access, you can create hosted feature layer views to meet this need.
 You can enable editing on the hosted feature layer and share it with only the group or groups whose members need to edit the layer.
 Next, create a hosted feature layer view from the editable hosted feature layer but disable editing for the view.
 Share the view with the sets of people who need read-only access to the data.
 This is useful if you want the public or your entire organization to view the features but only need a few organization members to edit it.

 Can you keep track of who edits your data?

-You can enable tracking on your hosted feature layers.
-This adds fields to your layer to record the login credentials of the person who creates a feature and when he or she created it, as well as fields to record who last edited a feature or its attributes and when they edited it.
+You can enable editor tracking on your hosted feature layers.
+This adds fields to your layer to record the login credentials of the person who creates a feature and when he or she created it, as well as fields to record who last edited a feature or its attributes and when it was edited.

-Enabling tracking allows you further control over the types of edits people can make to the layer.
+Enabling editor tracking allows you further control over the types of edits people can make to the layer.
 For example, you can restrict editors to only editing the features they add to the layer or only allow editors to see the features they add.

 Do you need to restrict editing to a particular geographic area?